-6.57.
-Difficulties might arise in demonstrating the reliability of computer-based systems or systems that use complex hardware functions, complex hardware logic or complex electronic components.
+- 6.57.
+Difficulties might arise in demonstrating the reliability of computer based systems or systems that use complex hardware functions, complex hardware logic or complex electronic components.
 If it is not possible to demonstrate adequate reliability for a function being performed by I&C, then diverse I&C equipment may be used to increase confidence that the fundamental safety functions will be achieved.
-There are significant differences in the types of diversity expected in different States.

-6.58.
-The decision to use diversity or not to use diversity in accomplishing the fundamental safety functions under design basis accident conditions should be justified.

-6.59.
-Where diversity is provided to cope with the potential for common cause failure, the use of more than one type of diversity should be considered.

-6.60.
-Examples of different types of diversity include the following:

-- Design diversity: achieved by the use of different design approaches to solve the same problem or a similar problem; - Signal diversity: achieved by systems in which a safety action may be initiated based upon the value of different plant parameters; - Equipment diversity: achieved by hardware that employs different technology (e.g. analogue equipment vs. digital equipment, solid-state equipment vs. electromagnetic equipment, or computer-based equipment vs. equipment based on field programmable gate arrays); - Functional diversity: achieved by systems that take different actions to achieve the same safety outcome; - Diversity in the development process: achieved by using different design organizations, different management teams, different design and development teams, and different implementation and testing teams. - Logic diversity: achieved by use of different software or hardware description languages, different algorithms, different timings of logical functions, and different sequencing of logical functions.
+There are significant differences in the types of diversity expected in different States - 6.58.
+The decision to use diversity or not to use diversity in accomplishing the fundamental safety functions under design basis accident conditions should be justified. - 6.59.
+Where diversity is provided to cope with the potential for common cause failure, the use of more than one type of diversity should be considered. - 6.60.
+Examples of different types of diversity include: - Design diversity: Achieved by the use of different design approaches to solve the same problem or a similar problem. - Signal diversity: Achieved by systems in which a safety action may be initiated based upon the value of different plant parameters. - Equipment diversity: Achieved by hardware that employs different technology (e.g. analogue equipment versus digital equipment, solid state equipment versus electromagnetic equipment, or computer based equipment versus equipment based on field programmable gate arrays). - Functional diversity: Achieved by systems that take different actions to achieve the same safety outcome. - Diversity in the development process: Achieved by using different design organizations, different management teams, different design and development teams, and different implementation and testing teams.

-6.61.
-Where diversity is provided, it should be demonstrated that the choice of the types of diversity used achieves the common cause mitigation that is claimed.
+- Logic diversity: Achieved by use of different software or hardware description languages, different algorithms, different timings of logical functions and different sequencing of logical functions. - 6.61.
+Where diversity is provided, it should be demonstrated that the choice of the types of diversity used achieves the common cause mitigation that is claimed. - 6.62.

-6.62.
 It is not always necessary to apply diversity in separate systems.
-For example, functional diversity and signal diversity might be applied within a single system.
+For example, functional diversity and signal diversity might be applied within a single system. - 6.63.

-6.63.
 The provision of diversity also involves the avoidance of areas of potential commonality in the application of diversity, such as similar materials, similar components, similar manufacturing processes, similar logic, subtle similarities in operating principles, or common support features.
 For example, different manufacturers might use the same processor or license the same operating system, thereby potentially incorporating common failure modes.
 It is insufficient to base claims for diversity on a difference in manufacturers' names or model numbers without consideration of this possibility.